Guide To Quality Marathon Training Plan

 A fast marathon finishing time starts with quality marathon training.
 Make every session count with our complete guide to marathon training.

 If you want to run a marathon, you’ve come to the right place.
-Your first training run will mark the start of an incredible journey that ends with you crossing the finish line after 26.2 miles (With new PB!).
+Your first training run will mark the start of an incredible journey that ends with you crossing the finish line after 26.2 miles (With a new PB!).

 What does it take to run a fast marathon?